sigasi/sigasi_insights/content/manual/setup.md

 If you run Sigasi Studio as an **Eclipse plugin**, you may need to check for updates manually, by clicking **Help > Check for Updates**.

-You can enable automatic updates by opening this preference page : **Install/Update > Automatic Updates**.
-Next enable **Automatically find new updates and notify me**.
+You can enable automatic updates by opening this preference page: **Install/Update > Automatic Updates**.
+Next, enable **Automatically find new updates and notify me**.
 Feel free to modify any of the available options.

 ## Firewalls and Proxies